pawp81/PBI_OATP/README.md

 Please remove the duplicates in Azure AD, re-run the script and import the model to resolve this problem.
 Alternatively, just for testing, you can manually remove one the entries that has duplicated mail attribute from the .csv file.

 ## Open Bugs:
-1. If you rerun the scripts on the same day, the csv files will be overwritten with latest data We are working on the fix.
+1. If you rerun the scripts on the same day, the csv files will be overwritten with latest data.
+We are working on the fix.